kellymears/gutenberg-playground/README.md

 This pretty much just isolates the `/playground/` directory of the official Gutenberg repository.

+Playground runs the Gutenberg editor without requiring a backend server or application to support it.
+In other words -- it's serverless Gutenberg and, turns out, serverless Gutenberg is a great environment to develop blocks in.

 ## Benefits

 - Play with Gutenberg without having to load WordPress.